 Nutrition is an integral part of any fitness plan.
 If you want to train like an athlete and see real results, you need to eat like one, too.
-In the third of a three-part series, Missouri Orthopaedic Institute’s Seth L. Sherman, MD, a board-certified orthopedic surgeon specializing in sports medicine, shares the basics of how a healthy diet can help you achieve your athletic goals.
+In the third of a three-part series, Missouri Orthopaedic Institute’s Nathan Skelley, MD, a board-certified orthopaedic surgeon specializing in sports medicine, shares the basics of how a healthy diet can help you achieve your athletic goals.

 How nutrition affects your performance

 It’s common knowledge that a diet rich in protein helps to build muscle mass.
 But to make gains in strength and endurance, you also need strong bones and joints.

 Maintaining your vitamin status is important for healthy bones.